 Hakone is also a beautiful nature reserve with lots of lakes and mountains to explore.
 While it is possible to see most of it on a day trip from Tokyo, you can easily spend full two days here.
-Still, a Mt Fuji day trip from Tokyo is very popular and there are many tour operators with special offers.
+Still, a day trip to Mount Fuji from Tokyo is very popular and there are many tour operators with special offers.

 The fabled UNESCO World Heritage sites of Nikko lie to the north of Tokyo.
 With your Japan Rail Pass (or without), you’ll get there in two hours.
 This means you’ll have to start your day quite early.
 As a reward, you’ll be able to see Toshogu Shrine and its three wise monkeys, the Shinkyo Bridge and all the rest of the amazing landmarks in Nikko.

 Truth be told, Nikko is also one of the best spots in Japan to see the fall foliage.
 The famous Kegon falls are a particular renowned spot to see the endless mass of maple leaves.
 So, you might consider staying a night or two!
 Still, a Nikko day trip is a good option for those people with a very tight itinerary.

 Kawaguchiko and it’s famous red Chureito Pagoda is probably the best spot to take an epic cover shot for your Japan diary.

 If you are visiting in spring (April to May) you absolutely have to see the Shibazakura Festival.
 Image a pink ocean of flowers with Mt.
 Fuji in the background and then add some.
 It’s that beautiful!